I received an email from a woman that said:

 I said, “Oh my gosh!
 I only recommend eating sea vegetables 2-3x per week maximum, not every day, and I do not recommend seaweed supplements!
 Please reduce the amount of sea vegetables you’re eating ASAP.”

-Sea vegetables are rich in iodine and a little can go a long way.
+Sea vegetables are rich in the element and a little can go a long way.
 I recommend using a small piece of kelp (2-3 inches) in beans, or soup.
 And, the recipes I share on my website and in my Nourishing Thyroid Health program reflect those doses.

 It’s easy to take random information from the web and apply it incorrectly to your personal condition.
 I see it all the time.
 It’s one of the reasons why I created a four-month online program that guides participants toward understanding thyroid disease and how they can use diet, lifestyle, and consciousness to help heal it.